barbaradenney/portfolio/content/posts/design-system-series-part3-breaking-silos-team-communication.md

 ---

 Once stakeholder buy-in was secured, the next big challenge was building bridges between siloed teams.
-In large organizations or government contracts, teams often operate in isolation—with little incentive (and sometimes active disincentives) to share information.
+In large organizations or government contracts, teams often operate in isolation with little incentive (and sometimes active disincentives) to share information.
 This makes cross-functional alignment incredibly difficult.

 ## Why Communication is Hard